vsinha1124/QuantumTimeSeriesTransformer/README.md

 ## Citations

-This work builds upon and extends the following researches:
+This repository builds upon the following works:

 ### Quantum PatchTST for Time-Series Forecasting
 ```bibtex